wotori/Lark/README.md

 ## ui_next
 UI based on next js.
 Currently in production version of dApp.
 Basic logic with workers and transaction taken from official [mina 4th tutorial](https://docs.minaprotocol.com/zkapps/tutorials/zkapp-ui-with-react).

+## backend
+Simple server and api for storing larks